data2health/informatics-playbook/docs/chapters/chapter_3.md

 ## Takeaway List

-1. Make metadata available by publishing metadata using a standard such as *MIER* or *Harper Lite*
+1. Make metadata available for an educational resource available by publishing metadata using a standard such as *MIER* or *Harper Lite*
 2. Add metadata that encourages reuse of your educational resource
 3. Encourage the formation of or join an education community to form around an educational resource by encouraging reuse of your educational material beyond your center.
 4. Foster growth and updates of your material through quarterly hackathons or sprints